Who Uses Digital Asset Management, Anyways?

-Almost any company or organization could get value from using a digital asset management solution, but there are some types of users and companies in certain industries that tend to benefit a bit more from a DAM platform than others.
+Nearly any type of company can gain value from using a digital asset management solution, but companies in certain industries tend to benefit a bit more from a DAM platform than others.

 Types of Users

 Marketing departments often need a “brand central” to house all logos, fonts, guidelines, and campaign assets.
 This is where all the brand assets can be stored and organized at the brand level rather than the individual level.
 From this system, they can distribute assets, collaborate in-house, and work with agencies and outside vendors.

 Event managers have to manage all types of work for the organization (company or non-profit), support, and sponsors.
 The amount of content for internal communications and external distribution, even for a small event, is enormous.
 A DAM can help keep everyone organized and on the same page about what assets to use.